limegreenpeper1/qwen-image-mps/README.md

-## This fork support others lora. -only lora or lighting. not for both (enable lora only).
+## This fork support others lora.
+Ether lora or lighting.
+If both are installed, only lora will be enabled..

 ===help
 >uv run qwen-image-mps.py --help